 Breath the ancient practice

-Called “Exhale” an overview of Breathwork”
+called “Exhale” an overview of Breathwork”, by Gunnel Minett

 I thought to share snippets of insights as I have been drawn to learn more about Breathwork .